Harry Hill

 Matthew Keith Hall (born 1 October 1964), known professionally as Harry Hill, is an English comedian, presenter and writer.
-He pursued a career in stand-up following years working as a medical doctor, developing an off-beat, energetic performance style that fused elements of surrealism, observational comedy, slapstick, satire and music.
+He pursued a career in stand-up following years working as a medical doctor, developing an offbeat, energetic performance style that fused elements of surrealism, observational comedy, slapstick, satire and music.
 When performing, he usually wears browline glasses and a dress shirt with a distinctive oversized collar and cuffs.

 He won the Perrier Award for Best Newcomer at the 1992 Edinburgh Festival Fringe, and began his career in radio and television comedy with the radio series Harry Hill's Fruit Corner (1993–1997).
-He has hosted his own television comedy show Harry Hill's TV Burp (2001–2012), and narrated You've Been Framed! from 2004-2022.
+He has hosted his own television comedy shows Harry Hill (1997–2003) and Harry Hill's TV Burp (2001–2012), and narrated You've Been Framed! from 2004 to 2022.
 His other projects include The Harry Hill Movie, released in 2013.

 Early life, education and medical career

-Hill was born as Matthew Keith Hall in Woking, Surrey, on 1 October 1964 and grew up in Staplehurst, Kent, where he attended the local primary school.
+Hill was born in Woking, Surrey on 1 October 1964 and grew up in Staplehurst, Kent, where he attended the local primary school.
 At the age of 14, Hill moved with his family to Hong Kong for two years and attended Island School there.
 He was later educated at Angley School and then Cranbrook School in Kent and St George's Hospital Medical School.
 He received his MBBS medical degree from the University of London in 1988.
-Hill worked as a house officer at Doncaster Royal Infirmary, before quitting the medical profession because he "didn't feel in control of what was happening"; he is still registered on the General Medical Council's list of Registered Medical Practitioners.
+Hill worked as a Proctologist at Doncaster Royal Infirmary before quitting the medical profession because he "didn't feel in control of what was happening"; he is still registered on the General Medical Council's list of Registered Medical Practitioners.

+In 2020, during the COVID-19 pandemic in the United Kingdom, Hill nearly returned to work at the temporary NHS Nightingale Hospital London, after filling in the form after "A few drinks".
+He was asked if he could start immediately due to his last medical specialism being in Respiratory Emergencies.
+However, he turned down the role due to travel issues.

 Career

 Harry Hill's Fruit Corner (1993–1997)

 Hill achieved his breakthrough in 1992, when he won the Perrier Award for Best Newcomer at the Edinburgh Festival Fringe.
 Shortly after, a radio show starring Hill was commissioned by BBC Radio 4 entitled Harry Hill's Fruit Corner.
-Hill hosted the show as himself, and each week, he was joined by various guest performers, as well as regular character actors including Al Murray and Burt Kwouk.
+Hill hosted the show as himself, and each week he was joined by various guest performers, as well as regular character actors including Al Murray and Burt Kwouk.
 The show featured a variety of other celebrity guests during its run including Rolf Harris and Ronnie Corbett.
-Each episode is interspersed with Hill's stand up routines.
+Each episode is interspersed with Hill's stand-up routines.
 Fruit Corner ran for four series on BBC Radio 4.